A Modern Approach to Password Management

 Secure Passwords through Hashing

-We hope it goes without saying that passwords should not be stored in the same way as other data.
+Passwords should not be stored in the same way as other data.
 If you are unfortunate enough to be the victim of a security breach, your data should be illegible to anyone trying to decipher it.
 The best way to achieve this is through hashing.

 Hashing involves a one-way transformation of data into an unreadable string.
 This ensures that any passwords will remain indecipherable, even if the data is exposed.
 Keep in mind that, unlike encryption, hashing is irreversible because it only works in one way.

-There are lots of hashing algorithms out there, and we suggest using at least a moderately complex algorithm.
-This will delay hackers when they try to match a password with the resulting hash.
-At the time of writing, we recommend steering clear of outdate algorithms like MD5 and SHA-1 in favour of more modern and proven algorithms like SHA-3, SHA-256 or bcrypt.
-These algorithms will eventually be compromised and replaced as well, so keep an eye out for viable replacements.
+At the time of writing, we recommend steering clear of outdated algorithms like MD5 and SHA-1 in favour of more modern and proven algorithms like SHA-3, SHA-256 or bcrypt.
+These algorithms will eventually be replaced as well, so keep an eye out for up-to-date recommendations.

 Add Salt to Spice Things Up